Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: The cscK metric on bounded strictly pseudoconvex domains

-This leads to a natural and fundamental question: \textit{under what conditions does this identity hold on a general strictly pseudoconvex domain?}
+\end{proposition} This raises a natural question: under what conditions can the asymptotic K\"ahler--Einstein behavior of the Bergman metric be promoted to an exact global K\"ahler--Einstein identity on the whole domain?

-The simplest and most striking example is the unit ball $B^n \subset \mathbb{C}^n$, where the Bergman metric is exactly Kähler–Einstein everywhere.
-But more generally, when can we say that the Bergman metric $\omega_B$ is Kähler–Einstein?
-Indeed, both the KE metric and the Bergman metric are invariant under biholomorphisms, and the boundary behavior of $\omega_B$ can be understood throughout the geometry of the boundary, which is determined by the defining function.
-However, the interior curvature behavior of the Bergman metric remains far less known.

-To access this interior behavior, one promising idea is to study the automorphism group of $\Omega$.
-If we can find a biholomorphism that maps a point near the boundary, where $\omega_B$ behaves like a Kähler–Einstein metric, into the central region of the domain, the invariance properties of both metrics allow us to carry the asymptotic Kähler–Einstein behavior into the interior.
-In this way, the understanding of the automorphism group becomes a crucial key in exploring the interior geometry of $\omega_B$.
-This problem was explicitly posed by Yau in the 1980s, who conjectured the following: \begin{conjecture}[Yau\cite{yaulecturedg}] A bounded domain $\Omega$, which is not a product domain admits a complete Kähler–Einstein Bergman metric if and only if $\Omega$ is homogeneous. \end{conjecture} Recall that a bounded domain \( \Omega \) is said to be \emph{homogeneous} if its automorphism group \( \operatorname{Aut}(\Omega) \) acts transitively; that is, for any \( x, y \in \Omega \), there exists a \( g \in \operatorname{Aut}(\Omega) \) such that \( g(x) = y \).
+The unit ball \(B^n\subset\CC^n\) is the basic example for which the Bergman metric is exactly K\"ahler--Einstein.
+More generally, one would like to understand when the Bergman metric on a bounded domain is K\"ahler--Einstein.
+Since both the Bergman metric and the K\"ahler--Einstein metric are biholomorphically invariant, this question is closely related to the global geometry and automorphism group of the domain.
+This perspective goes back to Yau, who conjectured the following: \begin{conjecture}[Yau\cite{yaulecturedg}] This raises a natural question: under what conditions can the asymptotic K\"ahler--Einstein behavior of the Bergman metric be promoted to an exact global K\"ahler--Einstein identity on the whole domain? \end{conjecture} Recall that a bounded domain \( \Omega \) is said to be \emph{homogeneous} if its automorphism group \( \operatorname{Aut}(\Omega) \) acts transitively; that is, for any \( x, y \in \Omega \), there exists a \( g \in \operatorname{Aut}(\Omega) \) such that \( g(x) = y \).
 Notably, the celebrated ball characterization theorem by Rosay\cite{rosay1979caracterisation} and Wong\cite{wong1977characterization} implies that any \( C^2 \) bounded homogeneous domain must be a ball.
 The product domain is automatically excluded in this case since the corner of the product boundary has only $C^0$ regularity.